joedvorak/PiDAR/README.md

      351.937500, 0.190000, 0.188122, -0.026648
      ...

-## Discussion
-The program is able to operate normally and performs the intended task.
-A code (pressscan.py) starts upon booting (by editing /etc/rc.local) which, when the button on the mount is pressed, calls on another program (scantest.py) to run a scan with the LiDAR, which saves data iteratively as a .csv file.
-This file includes angle and distance, and can be exported.

 ### Design
 Design considerations for the physical, 3-D printed mount and assembly include:
 - Minimum mount thickness: 0.1 in.
 - Additional material added to base considering stress points
 - Depressions for hex nuts to maintain consistency with exisitng mount components
 - Neat and compact storage of components and wiring to prevent interference during flight

-### Testing
-The program is able to operate normally and performs the intended task.
-A code (pressscan.py) starts upon booting (by editing /etc/rc.local) which, when the button on the mount is pressed, calls on another program (scantest.py) to run a scan with the LiDAR, which saves data iteratively as a .csv file.
-This file includes angle and distance, and can be exported.

 ## LiDAR User Manual
 [Scanse Sweep v1.0 User Manual](https://github.com/emvanzant/PiDAR/blob/master/docs/Sweep_user_manual.pdf)